Health insurance in Costa Rica

 How the Costa Rican healthcare system works

 Costa Rica’s healthcare system is quite good, and stands out from other Latin American countries, but still has many flaws.
 It has the highest life expectancy on the continent, but only 78 years.
 It also has one of the lowest mortality rates on the continent, at 9%.
 If you’re planning to expatriate to Costa Rica or stay there for a while, this doesn’t mean that the system is similar to those in Europe.
 Indeed, healthcare personnel are less qualified and medical infrastructures and equipment less developed than in Europe.
-The Costa Rican healthcare system faces another major problem: the public health sector is increasingly unable to keep up with demand.
+Another major problem facing the Costa Rican healthcare system is the fact that the public health sector is increasingly unable to keep up with demand.

-The Costa Rican healthcare system is backed by social security and financed by contributions from the State, employers and workers, so as to provide care for the entire Costa Rican population.
+The Costa Rican healthcare system has a social security system, financed by contributions from the state, employers and workers, to provide care for the entire Costa Rican population.
 In fact, over 85% of the population is covered by this social insurance.
 This social security fund provides comprehensive healthcare coverage and services under two types of insurance:

 Dues in Costa Rica